Welcome to NoodleSync

 Proceed with caution

 Completely direct.
 No softening of feedback.
-Problems called out clearly, without hedging.
+Problems called out without regard to your feelings.

 Firm but kind